Marquis Haynes

-Marquis Jacori Haynes Sr. (born December 16, 1993) is an American football defensive end with the Carolina Panthers of the National Football League (NFL).
-He played college football at Ole Miss.
+Marquis Jacori Haynes Sr. (born December 16, 1993) is an American professional football linebacker.
+He played college football for the Ole Miss Rebels.

-Early years
+Early life

 Haynes attended University Christian School in Jacksonville, Florida and spent a year at Fork Union Military Academy.
 He committed to play college football at the University of Louisville and University of North Carolina before settling on the University of Mississippi (Ole Miss).

 College career

 As a freshman at Ole Miss in 2014, Haynes played in all 13 games with four starts, recording a school freshman record 7.5 sacks and 31 tackles.
-As a sophomore, he was named second-team All-SEC after he started 12 of 13 games, finishing with 43 tackles and 10 sacks.
+As a sophomore, he was named second-team All-Southeastern Conference after he started 12 of 13 games, finishing with 43 tackles and 10 sacks.

 Professional career

+Carolina Panthers (first stint)

-Haynes was drafted by the Carolina Panthers in the fourth round (136th overall) of the 2018 NFL Draft.
+Haynes was drafted by the Carolina Panthers in the fourth round (136th overall) of the 2018 NFL draft.
 On November 27, 2021, Haynes was placed on the COVID-19 reserve list along with three others.

 On March 15, 2022, Haynes signed a two-year contract extension with the Panthers.
+In Week 3 against the New Orleans Saints, Haynes scored his first career touchdown in the first quarter.
+After Frankie Luvu caused an Alvin Kamara fumble, Haynes returned the ball 44 yards for the score.

+On September 4, 2023, Haynes was placed on injured reserve.
+Haynes was activated on November 9.

+Arizona Cardinals

+On August 6, 2024, Haynes signed with the Arizona Cardinals, but was waived three days later.

+Carolina Panthers (second stint)

+On October 4, 2024, the Panthers signed Haynes to their practice squad.
+He was promoted to the active roster on October 12.
+He was released on October 22.